How to Write a PhD Concept Paper: Format, Examples & Free Template

 The implication of the above is that one must have conducted some literature review prior to writing the background to the study.

-Statement of the problem
+3. Statement of the Problem

 The statement of the problem is a clear description of the issue that the study will address, the relevance of the issue, the importance (benefits) of addressing the issue, and the method the researcher will use to address the issue.

-Goal and objectives of the study
+4. Goal and Objectives of the Study

 Once you have identified the problem of your study, the next step is to write the goal and objectives of the study.
 There is a difference between these two: